2024 New York Giants season: Week 10: at Carolina Panthers

-The Giants traveled to Munich to play their first ever game in Germany, and fourth international game all time, dating back to 2007.
+The Giants traveled to Munich to play their first ever game in Germany, and fourth international game overall, dating back to 2007.

 Daniel Jones turned the ball over in the red zone twice and got sacked on a flea-flicker play in which he had two wide-open receivers, in what proved to be his final start as a Giant.

 Despite the miscues, the Giants managed to tie the game at 17–17 heading into overtime.
 Although the Giants won the coin toss, Tyrone Tracy Jr. fumbled on the first play from scrimmage, giving the Panthers the ball in field goal range.
 A few plays later, Eddy Piñeiro kicked the game-winning field goal to hand the Giants their fifth consecutive loss.

 This was the first ever international loss for the Giants.
 Their previous three international games had all been in London, where they remain unbeaten.

 Following the game, and during the team's bye week, Daniel Jones was benched in favor of Tommy DeVito.
 Drew Lock initially remained the second-string quarterback to his disappointment, but he ended up starting five of the seven remaining games in the season due to DeVito getting injured and performing ineffectively.
 Additionally, the Giants named Tim Boyle their third-string quarterback.

 Shortly after, Daniel Jones was officially released, ending his tenure in New York.
 Through six seasons with the Giants, he finished with a career record of 24–44–1 as a starter, and a postseason record of 1–1.